N.H. Voters Contemplate 2012 Presidential Election

 SHAPIRO: And after two years of Democratic control of the White House, Hayette is curious to see what ideas the Republicans have.

-Mr. DAVID ORD (Lull Farm): If it grows in New England, we try to grow it.
+DAVID ORD: If it grows in New England, we try to grow it.

 SHAPIRO: Basically this would be a good place to hunker down if the apocalypse hits.
 His customer Dennis Soprano is a retiree buying plants for the yard.
 He's lived in Hollis for forty years.

 DENNIS SOPRANO: Neighbor just got laid off, next door neighbor down the street got laid off, and a friend of mine hasn't been able to find a job in four years.
 And he's an engineer.

 SHAPIRO: This is a state where independent voters rule.
 And for Soprano, that means he's equally disgusted with people in both parties.

 SOPRANO: During the elections, everybody is giving you all the buzzwords.
 So my biggest thing is if you're going to do something for the American people, do it for the American people.
 Whether you're a Republican or a Democrat, you're still an American.

 SHAPIRO: Just around the corner, the you-pick strawberry season is in high gear at Brookdale Farm.
 Richard Hardy has a positive economic forecast for his operation.

 RICHARD HARDY: Strawberries are coming in great, cherries probably in another week or so.
 And then we go on for blueberries and all kinds of vegetables and other fruits.